kanshichao/DPDN_for_Road_Damage_Detection_and_Classification/README.md

 # DPDN_for_Road_Damage_Detection_and_Classification
-IEEE Big Data Cup for Road Damage Detection and Classification Challeange
+Road Damage Detection and Classification Challenge of IEEE Big Data Cup